Policy last updated

 East Melbourne 3001

-Schools are required to manage trees on school sites as part of schools’ occupational health and Safety responsibilities.
-Schools must engage an arborist to undertake an annual tree integrity audit inspection, following advice from OHS Risk Management Policy and the Contractor OHS Management Policy.
+Schools are required to manage trees on school sites as part of schools’ occupational health and safety responsibilities.
+Schools must engage an arborist to undertake an annual tree integrity audit inspection, following advice from OHS Risk Management policy and the Contractor OHS Management policy.

-The program is managed by the Victorian School Building Authority (VSBA) Response Programs Unit, who can be contacted via email: vsba.response.program@education.vic.gov.au
+The program is managed by the VSBA Response Programs Unit, who can be contacted via email: vsba.response.program@education.vic.gov.au

 Eligibility criteria